MarkEdmondson1234/gentelellaShiny/README.md

 )

 ```

-This will then populate the `index.html` file via `shiny::htmlTemplate`, so you shouldn't need to touch the HTML yourself.

 `gentelellaPage()` also includes some named parameters to set options such as sidebar menu items, title tag and footer images.